-If you are planning to host your party on the street, you will need permission from the Town of Edson.
+If you ARE planning to host your party on the street, you will need permission from the Town of Edson.
 Complete the “Permission to Block the Street” Form.
-Written permission from at least 75% of the affected residents is needed to obtain permission to block the street.
-Once your request has been approved, you are able to borrow signs to block the street during your block party.
+Most of your neighbours will be required to sign off that they agree with the street closure, and then you are good to go!
+Once your request has been approved, street closure signs will be made available to you for the duration of your Block Party!

 A maximum rebate of $200.00 is available from the Town of Edson, Community Services Department towards eligible expenses for a registered Block Party.
 Eligible expenses shall include, but are not limited to, food, non-alcoholic beverages and entertainment.
 It is at the discretion of the Director of Community Services (or his/her designate) which expenses shall be deemed eligible.
 A maximum of five registered block parties per year may receive the rebate.